bootstrap-vue/bootstrap-vue/src/components/table/README.md

 be filtered out.

-For proper reactive updates to the displayed data, when not filtering you should set the `filter` prop to `null` or an emtpy string (and not an empty object or array).
-The filter function will not be called when the `fitler` prop is a falsey value.
+For proper reactive updates to the displayed data, when not filtering you should set the `filter` prop to `null` or an empty string (and not an empty object or array).
+The filter function will not be called when the `filter` prop is a falsey value.

-The display of the `empty-filter-text` relies on the truthyness of the `filter` prop.
+The display of the `empty-filter-text` relies on the truthiness of the `filter` prop.

 **Deprecation Notice:** Passing a filter function via the `filter` prop is deprecated and should be avoided.
 Use the `filter-function` prop instead.